Kevin-Robertson/Invoke-TheHash/README.md

 * __Target__ - Hostname or IP address of target.
 * __Username__ - Username to use for authentication.
 * __Domain__ - Domain to use for authentication.
 This parameter is not needed with local accounts or when using @domain after the username.
 * __Hash__ - NTLM password hash for authentication.
-This module will accept either LM:NTLM or NTLM format.
+This function will accept either LM:NTLM or NTLM format.
 * __Command__ - Command to execute on the target.
 If a command is not specified, the function will just check to see if the username and hash has access to WMI on the target.
 * __Sleep__ - Default = 10 Milliseconds: Sets the function's Start-Sleep values in milliseconds.